Vienna Game: 1.e4 e5 2.Nc3...... Nc6

 History and Notable Players

 It arises from the Vienna Game: Nf6.
-Among the most prolific practitioners on the White side are Jacques Mieses (29 games), Ian Rogers (16 games), Andjelko Dragojlovic (16 games).
-On the Black side, notable exponents include Christoph Renner (7 games), Philippe Glod (7 games), Frantisek Blatny (6 games).
+On the White side, Jacques Mieses (29 games), Ian Rogers (16 games), Andjelko Dragojlovic (16 games) top the database.
+Notable Black exponents: Christoph Renner (7 games), Philippe Glod (7 games), Frantisek Blatny (6 games).

 Practice on Chessiverse